towfiq-rakin/student_database/README.md

 # Student Database System
-Here is a suggested README for your Student Database project:

-# Student Database System

 ## Overview
 The Student Database System is a console application for managing student records.
 The system allows users to add, view, edit, calculate CGPA, delete student records, and navigate through a menu of options.